- Published on

 Explanation:

-: Command to create a new environment.-n opencv_env
+• conda create: Command to create a new environment.

-.
-Feel free to choose your own name!python=3.10
+• -n opencv_env: Names the environment opencv_env.
+Feel free to choose your own name!

 conda activate opencv_env